Compensating Factors Considered By Lenders On Manual Underwriting

 Rental verification is a strong compensating factor.

-- Rental verification is only valid if the mortgage loan applicant can provide 12 months canceled checks and/or bank statements paid to the landlord
+- Rental verification is only valid if the mortgage loan applicant can provide 12 months of canceled checks and/or bank statements paid to the landlord

 - For those renters who are renting from a registered property management company, a VOR FORM provided by the lender and completed and signed by the property manager is a valid rental verification and can be used in lieu of canceled checks

 - Low payment shock is a strong compensating factor

 - For example, if the renter is currently paying $1,000 in rent and the proposed new housing payment that includes principal, interest, taxes, and insurance is $1,050

 - This is a strong good comp factor due to low payment shock

 Down Payment On Home Purchase

 A larger down payment than the minimum required is considered a strong compensating factor.

 For example, if the minimum down payment required is 3.5% on home purchase:

-- The home buyer wants to put 10% down payment
+- The home buyer wants to put a 10% down payment

 - This is considered a strong comp factor